 Throughout pop culture history, fictional detectives have been paired with perfect-wheeled Watsons.
-From television to movies to literature, here are five of the greatest fictional detectives’ cars as compiled by Hagerty.
+It would seem that detective cars have to be stylish, eye-catching and ones to remember.
+Hagerty Insurance knows their classic cars, which means they know their classic car history.
+From television to movies to literature, here are five of the greatest fictional detective cars as compiled by Hagerty.

-The Ferrari 308 wasn’t a good fit for Magnum PI’s Tom Selleck—the crew had to remove the driver’s seat rails, and even then, the top of his head poked through the Targa roof—but it was a perfect match for the character.
-Magnum is larger than life, rarely without an Aloha shirt and an impish grin beneath his luxuriant moustache.
-Everything about him screams “Ferrari,” and luckily, he’s got one that he can drive any time he likes.
+Did you know?
+The Ferrari 308 wasn’t a good fit for Magnum P.I.’s Tom Selleck.
+The crew had to remove the driver’s seat rails, and even then, the top of his head poked through the Targa roof.
+But it was such a perfect match for the larger-than-life character.
+Sporting an Aloha shirt and impish grin beneath a thick mustache, everything about Magnum P.I. screamed Ferrari.
+So, they just had to make it work with Tom Selleck.

-“The Striped Tomato,” as it would come to be known, is a lasting small-screen icon that can stand beside the General Lee or Barris Batmobile as a pop culture icon.
-Never mind cracking the case by following the clues—let’s drive through an improbably placed chicken coop, a pile of cardboard boxes, and a plate-glass window.
-That oughta do it.
-Starsky’s Gran Torino isn’t just loved by fans of the show, it’s a good match for his loud, Brooklynborn street savvy.
+“The Striped Tomato,” as it would come to be known, was a lasting small-screen icon that can hold its own beside the General Lee or Barris Batmobile.
+Who ever said anything about cracking a case by following the clues?
+The best way is to drive through an improbably placed chicken coop, a pile of cardboard boxes and a plate-glass window.
+Yep, that oughta do it.
+Starsky’s Gran Torino isn’t just loved by fans of the show.
+It was also a good match for his loud, Brooklyn-born street savvy.
 By comparison, Hutch’s beat-up old Ford Galaxie 500 better fits his thoughtful, Midwestern nature.